noahdotpy/mytoolbox/README.md

 ## Images

-> **Tip** You can check out all images built from this repository by clicking the packages heading on the sidebar

 The images this repository offers are [Bluefin](https://projectbluefin.io) (Gnome), [Aurora](https://getaurora.dev) (Plasma), and Horizon (Hyprland).
 Horizon is a custom spin which is based on Aurora (for regular and plasma variant) or Bluefin (for gnome variant), but with a Hyprland desktop instead.

 Below is a table to figure out which image you want to use.